sst/guide/_examples/how-to-add-facebook-login-to-your-sst-apps.md

 You can press enter to use the default stage, or manually enter a stage name.
 SST uses the stage to namespace all the resources in your application.

-The first time `sst start` runs, it can take a couple of minutes to deploy your app and a debug stack to power the Live Lambda Development environment.
+The first time `sst dev` runs, it can take a couple of minutes to deploy your app and a debug stack to power the Live Lambda Development environment.

-After `sst start` starts up, you will see the following output in your terminal.
+After `sst dev` starts up, you will see the following output in your terminal.

 ```
 Stack frank-api-sst-auth-facebook-ExampleStack